lichess-org/mobile/docs/setting_dev_env.md

 ## Lila Server

+By default, the app will target the [Lichess dev server](https://lichess.dev/), so you can start developing without setting up a local server.

-During development, you will need a local [lila](https://github.com/lichess-org/lila) (lichess server scala app) instance to work on this project.
-You will also need to setup [lila-ws](https://github.com/lichess-org/lila-ws) (websocket server).
+During development, you may need a local [lila](https://github.com/lichess-org/lila) (lichess server scala app) instance to work on this project.

+If you work with a local lila, you will also need to setup [lila-ws](https://github.com/lichess-org/lila-ws) (websocket server).

 ### lila-docker